syncfusion-content/javascript-docs/js/Diagram/Services.md

     }]
 {% endhighlight %}

-## Insert Shapes
+## Insert Shape

 ### Description

-Send the shapes which needs to be inserted into database.
+Send one or more shapes which needs to be inserted into database.

 ### URL
 [http://js.syncfusion.com/demos/ejservices/api/JSDiagram/InsertShape](http://js.syncfusion.com/demos/ejservices/api/JSDiagram/InsertShape)